futuremed-ru/covid/performance-analysis/README.md

 ### Proprietary dataset

-To answer the posed question, let's have a look at the classifier's performance on *unseen* data.
+Now let's have a look at the classifier's performance on *unseen* data.
 Used dataset has only "normal" and "abnormal" labels.
 There's no COVID-19 positive patient images in this dataset.

 | Label    | Predicted "COVID-19" count | Predicted "Other" count | Total |